-- (a) Fines and penalties levied pursuant to this Act or other provisions of the state Insurance Law shall be consistent, reasonable and justified. - (b) The Commissioner shall take into consideration actions taken by insurers that maintain membership in best-practice organizations that exist to promote high ethical standards of conduct in the marketplace, and insurers that self assess, self-report and remediate problems detected to mitigate fines levied pursuant to this Act.
+- (a) Fines and penalties levied pursuant to this Act or other provisions of the state Insurance Law shall be consistent, reasonable and justified. - (b) The Commissioner shall take into consideration actions taken by insurers that maintain membership in best-practice organizations that exist to promote high ethical standards of conduct in the marketplace, and insurers that self-assess, self-report and remediate problems detected to mitigate fines levied pursuant to this Act.

 Drafting Note: It is anticipated that best practice organizations such as the Insurance Marketplace Standards Association (IMSA) in the life insurance industry, and the National Committee for Quality Assurance (NCQA) and the Utilization Review Accreditation Commission (URAC) in the health insurance industry, will play an important role in market conduct by expanding the frequency of voluntary insurer compliance programs.
 To the extent that these or similar organizations, through their compliance qualification process and procedures, can foster a culture of compliance, their contribution to market conduct surveillance should be recognized.
+This same rational is intended to incent and reward insurers that engage in self-assessment, self reporting and remediation activity.